 Pomegranate tea can be made with store purchased juice, but if pomegranates are available it can be worth it to make your own juice.
 If you make the juice yourself there will be no preservatives.

 Picking the seeds from a pomegranate is a long and messy task.
 A trick to make it easier is to break the pomegranate up in a bowl of water.
-The seeds will settled to the bottom of the bowl while the white rind will float to the top.
+The seeds will settle at the bottom of the bowl while the white rind will float to the top.
 Just pick the rind apart to release the seeds.

 Step 2 - Juice the Seeds